nettings/medianet/INSTALL.md

 > requires the Pi to reboot multiple times.
 If you're impatient, you can
 > ping it and see the reboot breaks.

+> As of Bookworm, it seems that the initial automatic reboot fails - if you
+> see your Pi idling without any LED activity on the board and Ethernet socket,
+> just unplug and reconnect the power - the system should now come up as
+> expected.

 1. Log into the system as user *medianet* with the password specified before.
 `ssh -A medianet@raspberrypi`